-Inspirer of the week - Emilia Liljefrost, Head of the Sustainable Working Life Program at the Swedish Economic Partnership Council
+Inspirational person of the week – Emilia Liljefrost, Program Manager Sustainable Working Life at the Swedish Council for Cooperation

 Sustainable organizations are very much about working together.
 Creating an open and warm culture.
 We at Based On People

 Sustainable organizations are very much about working together.
 Creating an open and warm culture.
-At Based On People we call it "The Together".
+We at Based On People call it "The Togetherness".
 Research calls it "Collective Intelligence".
-Read the article and get inspired by Emilia Liljefrost, Program Manager Sustainable Working Life at the Swedish Labour Council.
+Read the article and be inspired by Emilia Liljefrost, Program Manager Sustainable Working Life at the Swedish Council for Cooperation.

-We at Based On People believe in teamwork and a corporate culture that creates a healthy and long-term development.
-This week we have the privilege to talk about this topical area with Emilia Liljefrost.
+We at Based On People believe in teamwork and a corporate culture that creates healthy and long-term development.
+This week, we have the privilege of discussing this current area with Emilia Liljefrost.

-There is a lot of talk about sustainability in business.
+There is a lot of talk about sustainability in the business world.
 Most of us realize that social sustainability is important.
 We need each other in the organization.
 "Alone is NOT strong".
 What does the research say?

-This is an interesting question that can be approached from several perspectives.
-Since the 1990s, our ways of streamlining operations have led to an increasing degree of specialization.
-In several areas, there is also a perception that activities have become more complex.
-This contributes to an increased need for cooperation within organizations.
-We need each other's skills to deliver.
-At the same time, research shows that we are only marginally better as a group than we are as individual employees - unless we actively work on our collaboration skills, that is.
+This is an interesting question that can be illuminated from several perspectives.
+Since the 1990s, our ways of streamlining operations have led to an ever-increasing degree of specialization.
+In several areas, it is also felt that operations have increased their degree of complexity.
+This contributes to the need for cooperation increasing within the organizations.
+We need each other's expertise to be able to deliver.
+At the same time, research shows that we only marginally become better in a group than we are as individual employees – if we do not actively work with our ability to cooperate.
 So no, alone is neither strong nor necessarily productive.

 Tips:

-Or read: Knowledge integration.
-On collective intelligence in organizations (Philip Runsten and Andreas Werr)
+Or read: Knowledge Integration.
+About collective intelligence in organizations (Philip Runsten and Andreas Werr)

-What is the impact of digitalization and technology development on 'social' sustainability?
-How can it help?
+What impact does digitalization and technological development have on "social" sustainability?
+In what way can it be helpful?

-The technological development we are experiencing is sometimes labeled as the fourth industrial revolution.
-It is said to be exponential and will affect us in ways that we cannot even foresee today.
-At the same time, it is good to remember that digitalization is a development that has been going on for a long time through computerization, automation and robotization, it is not really new in itself.
-One risk of the technological developments we are facing is if we just let it happen without deciding how we want it to serve humanity.
-At the same time, there is interesting potential in that technology can equalize differences, becoming tools that create better conditions for inclusion.
-Technology is not necessarily neutral, but properly created, it can help us make skills visible without the normative bias that we humans find difficult to escape.
+The technological development we are in is sometimes labeled as the fourth industrial revolution.
+There is talk that the development is exponential and that it will affect us in a way that we cannot even foresee today.
+At the same time, it may be good to remind ourselves that digitalization is a development that has been going on for a long time through computerization, automation and robotization, it is really nothing new in itself.
+A risk with the technological development that we face is if we only let it happen without deciding in what way we want it to serve humanity.
+At the same time, there is interesting potential in that technology can even out differences, become tools that create better conditions for participation.
+Technology is not necessarily neutral, but if created correctly, it can help us to make competence visible without normative bias that we humans have difficulty escaping.

 Tips: